-The set of mutually independent atomic propositions is represented by an orthonormal set of base vectors in Hilbert space.
+The set of mutually independent atomic Hilbert propositions is represented by an orthonormal set of base vectors in Hilbert space.
 Both sets span the whole of the corresponding structure.
 An arbitrary orthonormal base is not an ordered set.
 It has no start and no end.
-It is comparable to an affine space.
-However, all or a part of these base vectors can be enumerated for example with rational quaternions.
-Enumeration introduces an artificial origin and may introduce artificially preferred directions.
-Thus, in general enumeration will apply to a part of the affine space.
-As is shown in the last paragraph this enumeration process defines a corresponding normal operator.
+In that sense it is comparable to an affine-like space.